anoopchoudharyfs/BuyerRegistration/README.md

-##Bidder Registration
+##Buyer Registration

-Bidder registrations job is to provide an API which enables the user to update a users bidding status on an auction.
+Buyer registrations job is to provide an API which enables the user to update a users bidding status on an auction.

 ##MVP